ObserveRTC/schemas/schemaList.md

  * **callId**: The generated unique identifier of the call
  * **clientId**: The generated unique identifier of the client
  * **peerConnectionId**: The unique identifier of the peer connection
+ * **transportId**: The identifier of the transport the ICE candidate pair is negotiated on
  * **sampleSeq**: The sequence number of the sample the report is generated from
  * **marker**: The marker the originated sample is reported with
  * **roomId**: webrtc app provided room id